GreenWrench/cool-shell-thing/README.md

 Sudo apt install nano

 Step 2
-download all the files, I don't recommend downloading zip.
-Why? idk
+download the zip in this respository.

 Step 3
 Assuming you have terminal set up, go to your files and you should a thing named Linux.